Time-dependent fluctuating local field approach for description of the correlated fermions dynamics: Time-dependent FLF approach

 where $\hat{H}$ is the Hamiltonian.
 Here and in the following we use the natural units system: $\hbar = 1$.
 Acting in the spirit of stationary FLF approach, we approximate this state as an ensemble of non-interacting MF systems' eigenstates $\ket{\varphi^{m}_{\vec{\nu}}}$ corresponding to different values of external field $\vec{\nu}$:

-Here $m$ is the number of eigenstate, and $f^m(\vec{\nu};t)$ is a distribution function over these states, which is going to be found.
+Here $m$ is the number of eigenstate, and $f^m(\vec{\nu};t)$ is a distribution function over these states.
 We will omit the index $m$ and the corresponding summation in the further analytical derivation for brevity.
+Note, that introduction of function $f(\vec{\nu};t)$ is the generalization of \eqref{eq:FLF_transform}, where we assumed it to be Gaussian.
+In the present work we show, that this distribution can be explicitly found.

 It is clear from \eqref{eq:FLF_definition}, that in our scheme we ascribe time-dependence of the quantum state to the distribution function.
 It allows to reduce the TDSE to the equation on $f(\vec{\nu};t)$: